content hub

 CRM integration Synchronizes phone systems with customer relationship management software to provide detailed caller information and history for accurate data-keepingand better future customer experiences

-Call handling can be managed in-house or through outsourced services like Smith.ai.
-Our virtual receptionists can help businesses avoid missing leads, extend operating hours, improve customer service, and support in-house call handling during seasonal or peak periods.
+Call handling can be managed in-house or outsourced.
+Smith.ai provides both AI Receptionist and Virtual Receptionist services to help businesses avoid missing leads, extend operating hours, improve customer service, and support in-house call handling during seasonal or peak periods.

 Inbound vs. outbound call handling